 How to Choose a Juicer

-Finding a good juicer in Canada isn’t limited only to determining the type you need.
+Finding a good juicer in Canada isn't limited to determining the type you need.
 To make your choice more suitable for your particular needs, you should consider other features, such as:

 - Chute width.
-This parameter defines the amount of prep you’ll be doing before making juice.
-Typically, most masticating juicers have a narrower chute, so you’ll have to cut the raw fruits and veggies for them.
-Models with a wide-mouth chute allow you to minimize the pre-cutting the raw produce and just put the whole veggies and fruits if they fit inside the chute.
-All you need to do is to remove pits and peel the skin if needed.
+This parameter defines the amount of prep you'll be doing before making juice.
+Typically, most masticating juicers have a narrower chute, so you'll have to cut the raw fruits and veggies for them.
+Models with a wide-mouth chute allow you to minimize the pre-cutting of the raw produce and just put the whole veggies and fruits if they fit inside the chute.
+All you need to do is remove pits and peel the skin if needed.

 - The number of speeds.
-An adjustable speed will help you make more juice from any type of produce.
+An adjustable speed will help you make more juice from any produce.
 Modern juice extractors allow you to switch between high and low-rotation for hard and fibrous or soft and juicy fruits, respectively.

 Which juicer is better masticating or centrifugal?